Marriage Story: Internet memes

+Marriage Story has become the subject of internet memes.
 According to Wired, an Internet meme of Adam Driver punching a wall during Charlie and Nicole's argument scene has contributed to "re-contextualizing Charlie and Nicole's fight into something light and silly".
 Driver punching a wall has been repurposed to represent general arguments over trivial matters in which a participant becomes angry and overreacts.
+In August 2025, it was revealed that the United States Department of Agriculture in Oregon was playing audio of the film's central argument scene using drones to deter wolves from attacking livestock.

 Accolades

 Marriage Story was chosen by the American Film Institute, the National Board of Review, and Time magazine as one of the ten best films of the year.
 It received a leading six nominations (including for Best Motion Picture – Drama) at the 77th Golden Globe Awards, with Dern winning Best Supporting Actress – Motion Picture.
 The film received eight nominations at the 25th Critics' Choice Awards, three nominations at the 26th Screen Actors Guild Awards (for the performances of Driver, Johansson, and Dern), five nominations at the 73rd British Academy Film Awards, and six nominations at the 92nd Academy Awards.
 Dern won the Academy Award for Best Supporting Actress for her performance in the film.
 Time Magazine's annual best performances of the year list by Stephanie Zacharek listed Driver's performance as the third best film acting performance of 2019.